Skip to main content

 • With the weather_model parameter users can select from a list of different weather models to retreive their wind data.
 By default, Best match is selected which automatically chooses the most suitable weather model based on availability and resolution.
 If a weather model is selected that doesn't cover the requested location Best match will be used as fallback.
 See Weather Models for more information.

-• The optionalfuel_moisture_pecentage parameter is the amount of water in the fuel expressed in percentage.
+• The optional fuel_moisture_percentage parameter is the amount of water in the fuel expressed in percentage.
 It is computed from the weight of contained water divided by the oven-dry weight of the fuel.
 Fuel-moisture values in the flammability range extend from about 1.5 to 30 percent for dead fuels.

 • When passing the wind_speed parameter, it is required to also pass the wind_direction parameter.
 By combining these two, it is possible to force a specific wind vector for every step of the simulation.
 This can be useful to simulate the fire spread with ad-hoc data or under different wind conditions.
 Both parameters are arrays and expect a decimal value for each step of the simulation.
 For example for a simulation with steps=6, the parameters must contain 6 values: